aredn/documentation/arednNetworkDesign/frequency_bands.rst

 **Advantages**
   One advantage for using the 5 cm band is that it contains 52 channels, and many of them at the upper end of the band are under-utilized with less chance of interference.
 You can choose channel widths of 5, 10, or 20 MHz, with larger channel widths providing higher data rates.
 Remember that reducing the channel width will increase the :abbr:`SNR (Signal to Noise Ratio)` to improve signal quality if that is an issue for a problem link.

   The radio equipment and antenna systems for this band are readily available and are less expensive due to greater consumer demand.
 There is a wide variety of equipment from several manufacturers which supports the AREDN |trade| firmware and operates across the 52 available channels.
-Radio and antenna systems for this band are often smaller in size and less difficult to install.
+Radio and antenna systems for this band which are similar in size to those for other bands will often have higher gain.
 Devices in the 5 cm band are also well-suited for *Backbone Links* since there is little chance for RF interference from other radios sharing these frequencies at high profile sites.
 With clear line of sight and well-tuned antennas, 5.8 GHz signals can propagate across very long distances.

 ----------